who-knows-inc/KEA_DAT_DevOps_2024_Autumn/combined_course_markdown.md

 ---

-# Using `kubectl` to interact with Minikube
+# Using `kubectl` to interact with minikube

-`kubectl` is a command line tool, external to Minikube, which allows us to interact with Kubernetes clusters.
+`kubectl` is a command line tool, external to minikube, which allows us to interact with Kubernetes clusters.

 ```bash
 $ kubectl cluster-info